joonarafael/visualpathfinder/documentation/progress_report_week4.md

 - Fixed the issue regarding diagonal traversing between grid tiles (8-way movement).

-- Wrote first version of the A\* algorithm.
+- Wrote first version of the A\* algorithm + unittests

 - Wrote installation manual & made a ton of updates to the documentation.

-Hours spent: 4 h (course total 19 h)
+Hours spent: 5 h (course total 20 h)